Sajjan offers grim assessment of military, stops short of promising new funds

 Questions swirled on Wednesday as Defence Minister Harjit Sajjan offered a grim assessment of the state of the military, but stopped short of saying exactly how the government plans to fix it.

-In a major speech to a who’s who crowd of defence industry representatives and experts, Sajjan said years of underfunding had hollowed out the armed forces and left them struggling with even basic tasks.
+In a major speech to a who’s-who crowd of defence industry representatives and experts, Sajjan said years of underfunding had hollowed out the armed forces and left them struggling with even basic tasks.

 “We are now in the troubling position where status quo spending on defence will not even maintain a status quo of capabilities,” Sajjan said.